 I walk to the lake and remember the poet we met in that small town in Scotland.
 The poet’s eyes were glassy but clear like a stone you see things in when you hold it to the light.
 He was practicing yoga in the house that adjoined ours and I never saw him until it was time to go.
 We were heading to Inverness, where we’d spend Halloween.
 He was doing sun salutations facing the direction I came from, in the woods.
 I thought just by going there I could make a book, a painting you could walk into, step out of, and create.
 But you don’t have to go away to go somewhere.
 The space between us closes by the words we exchange and how much of ourselves we share, however small.

-I flipped the page on the calendar and there 29 more days left, a lifetime to go.
+I flipped the calendar and there were 29 more days on the page, a whole lifetime.